 In addition, the City provides a long-term disability plan to most of its employees.
-All costs of the long term disability plan are paid by contributions from the City.
+All costs of the long-term disability plan are paid by contributions from the City.
 The current plan provider is Aetna Life and Casualty.

-The City also provides group term life insurance to most employee groups.
-All costs for the life insurance are paid by contributions from the City.
+The City also provides employer-paid group term life insurance to most employee groups.
+Voluntary accidental death and personal loss insurance is offered to most employee groups paid by the members.
 The current plan provider is Aetna Life and Casualty.